arsalanshaikhh/Guess_the_Number/README.md

 A guess the number is a simple guessing game where a user is supposed to guess a number from 0 to 100 in a maximum of 10 attempts for easy mode and 5 attempts for gard mode and The game will end after 10 attempts and if the player failed to guess the number, and then he loses the game.

-This is the project i have done personally apart from Masai School.
+This is the project I have done personally apart from Masai School in the duration of 1 day.

 ## Features: